reactjs/react.dev/content/docs/add-react-to-a-website.md

 >
 >If you see an error message saying "You have mistakingly installed the `babel` package", you might have missed [the previous step](#add-jsx-to-a-project).
 Perform it in the same folder, and then try again.

-This command starts an automated watcher for JSX.
-For example, if you create `src/like_button.js` with this [JSX starter code](https://cdn.rawgit.com/gaearon/c8e112dc74ac44aac4f673f2c39d19d1/raw/09b951c86c1bf1116af741fa4664511f2f179f0a/like_button.js), Babel will create a compiled `like_button.js` with the plain JavaScript code suitable for the browser.
-When you edit the JSX file, the transform will re-run automatically.
+Don't wait for it to finish -- this command starts an automated watcher for JSX.

+If you now create a file called `src/like_button.js` with this [JSX starter code](https://cdn.rawgit.com/gaearon/c8e112dc74ac44aac4f673f2c39d19d1/raw/09b951c86c1bf1116af741fa4664511f2f179f0a/like_button.js), the watcher will create a compiled `like_button.js` with the plain JavaScript code suitable for the browser.
+When you edit the source file with JSX, the transform will re-run automatically.

-As a bonus, this will also let you use modern JavaScript syntax features like classes without worrying about breaking older browsers.
+As a bonus, this also lets you use modern JavaScript syntax features like classes without worrying about breaking older browsers.
 The tool we just used is called Babel, and you can learn more about it from [its documentation](http://babeljs.io/docs/en/babel-cli/).

 If you notice that you're getting comfortable with build tools and want them to do more for you, [the next section](/docs/create-a-new-react-app.html) describes some of the most popular and approachable toolchains.
 If not -- those script tags will do just fine!